TommyMart/TommyMart/README.md

-- 👋 Hi, I’m @TommyMart
+- 👋 Hi, I’m Tom Martin
-- 👀 I’m interested in full stack software development and design.
+- 👀 I’m interested in full stack software development and design
-- 🌱 I’m currently learning full stack software development and design.
+- 🌱 I’m currently studying full stack software development and design
-- 💞️ I’m looking to collaborate on software that helps society and/or the environment.
+- 💞️ I’m looking to collaborate on software that helps society and/or the environment in some way
 - 📫 How to reach me thomas.h.martin89@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Music producer